-HOW TO ACHIEVE MATERIAL IT SAVINGS THAT QUICKLY IMPACT THE BOTTOM LINE
+HOW TO ACHIEVE MATERIAL IT SAVINGS THAT QUICKLY IMPACT THE BOTTOM LINE AND IMPROVE IT AGILITY

 The opportunity for IT overspend is vast for most large enterprises.
 Overpayment and overbuying continues to be rampant despite strengthening of IT sourcing capabilities.
 Over the last decade, increasingly large IT budgets coupled with ambitious digital transformation initiatives have provided fertile ground for IT vendors to expand their footprint.
 There is widespread inconsistency in pricing, discounting and cost-related business terms.
 The result?
 In the past year, over 80 percent of the deals NPI has analyzed were overpriced as compared to market.